 As the cafeteria background was fairly noisy, compounded by the poor speaker, it was sometimes hard to hear what the robot was saying.
 In such cases the joke was repeated until the evaluator heard what was said.
-A more quiet background would have been better but finding a large number of evaluators prepared to go to a different experiment place would have been very difficult.
-We have since then managed to find better speakers, though not available in time for the experiment.
+A more quiet background methods.
+Which group evaluated which set using which method is given in parenthesis.